 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.The Radiation Oncology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
 Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.

 The Department of Radiation Oncology is comprised of a highly collaborative and innovative team that is focused on growth and improved excellence.
 Many of our faculty are members of multi-disciplinary, university-wide research initiatives.
 In addition to other benefits, this position includes competitive salary support, access to robust housing and relocation programs and services, sabbatical leave, and research startup funds.

-Interested applicants should submit a curriculum vitae, a brief statement of research, and the names of three references through Stanford Faculty Positions site, https://facultypositions.stanford.edu/en-us/job/493530/physician-scientist-in-radiation-oncology, addressed to Department of Radiation Oncology, Stanford University, 875 Blake Wilbur Drive, Stanford, CA 94305.
+Interested applicants should email a curriculum vitae, a brief statement of research, and the names of three references through the Stanford Faculty Positions site, https://facultypositions.stanford.edu/en-us/job/493530/physician-scientist-in-radiation-oncology, addressed to Department of Radiation Oncology, Stanford University, 875 Blake Wilbur Drive, Stanford, CA 94305.